 Des Moines, IA 50306-0412

-Make check payable to: “Treasurer State of Iowa”
+Make checks payable to: “Iowa Department of Revenue”

 Anyone who regularly purchases merchandise from out of state for his or her own use in Iowa should register for a consumer’s use tax permit and pay the tax on a quarterly basis.

 Consider the following situations when consumer’s use tax is due: